N4D1K-lgtm/N4D1K-NN/README.md

 You should read through the code and see if you could explain any of the super mathy parts I commented that I didn't understand

 If you have questions I can explain almost everything (besides the stuff I specifically said I didn't understand)

+The AI normally finishes around 90 % accuracy, I still need to mess with more iterations and see if that goes up.
+I've seen as high as 98% and as low as 75%